abd2re/ib-notes-save/TOK Exhibition.md

 17. How is current knowledge shaped by its historical development?/
 18. In what ways do values affect the production of knowledge?/

-objects must be form the real word  objects must be thr r from the real world
+objects must be form the real word  objects must be thr r from the real world.

+I have to refernce any object used in my exhibition.